bmndc/nokia-leo/README.md

 Remember, **only buy from trusted, reputable sources**, even if they charge more.
 That extra bit of price usually guarantees that you're getting a real device.

-## Differences between NA and international variants
+## Differences between US and international variants
 "Buying Western-customized products will always give you the best quality possible" is unwise when it comes to consumer electronics, including mobile phones, and the 6300 4G is no exception.
 When buying the TA-1324 variant of this phone, you should expect:
 - No cellular access: From the dawn of mobile phone technologies, for national security, the US has been using different cellular technologies from the rest of the world with little to no compatibility.
 On 4G LTE, the US variant receives different bands with little overlaps on international variants' bands, primarily band 7 (see the device specification table above).
 This means that you will have trouble making or receiving calls and texts on the US variant outside the country without roaming.
 - Restricted device settings, notably device and T9 languages, as the phone software has to follow the FCC's regulations.
-On the NA 6300 4G, the only languages available are English (US), español (US), Français (CA) and Português (BR).
+On the US 6300 4G, the only languages available are English (US), español (US), Français (CA) and Português (BR).
-- Tighten device security: NA 6300 4G currently cannot be rooted due to different hash signature used for EDL handshake (see [Sideloading and debugging third-party applications](#sideloading-and-debugging-third-party-applications) below).
+- Tighten device security: US 6300 4G currently cannot be rooted due to different hash signature used for EDL handshake (see [Sideloading and debugging third-party applications](#sideloading-and-debugging-third-party-applications) below).

-Don't buy the NA variant of 6300 4G unless you know what you're doing.
+Don't buy the US variant of 6300 4G unless you know what you're doing.
 Seek the availability of the phone in the closest place or nearby countries to where you are.

 ## Tips and tricks
 - You can capture a screenshot by pressing both * and # keys at the same time.